jethro-r/Portfolix/README.md

 `npm run postinstall`

 ## Usage
+Start the Project by starting the server and the client:
+You will need two seperate terminals/command prompts.

+### Server (1st)
-Start the project with the following command:
+Start the server by using the following commands:
-`npm run dev`
+`cd server`, `nodemon server.js`

+### Client (2nd)
-This will start the server and the client in the same terminal
+Start the server by using the following commands:
+`cd client`, `npm run start`

 ## Contributing
 Pyper McCreanor-Rupe & Jethro Read